March 15, 2018

 2019 PARTNER AGENCIES

 LEAD San Diego directly affects positive change in our region through Leadership Action Teams (LATs), the service learning component of LEAD’s flagship nine-month program, Impact San Diego.
 Impact not only provides participants with a greater understanding of the critical issues and key players in our region, it also inspires participants to use their skills to become engaged with community organizations and causes.

 LEAD’s Impact San Diego Class of 2019 was divided into six LATs.
-Each LAT was matched with a local nonprofit agency that could benefit from the team members’ expertise and leadership to work on an individualized project.
+Each LAT was matched with a local nonprofit agency that benefited from the team members’ expertise and leadership as they worked on an individualized project.